-To start this review off with some sad news, the Lynx, or any other of the dive computers from the Liquivision Enlightened series are no longer being produced.
+Unfortunately, we have to start this review off with some sad news, the Lynx or any other of the dive computers from the Liquivision Enlightened series are no longer produced.
 You can read more about this here.

 Review Summary of the Liquivision Lynx Dive Computer